 6. Check Out the Art Galleries

-7. Stay in Memorable Accommodation
+7. Be Spoilt in Boutique Accommodation

-8. Check out the Orewa Markets and Events
+8. Check Out the Orewa Markets and Events

 9. Visit the Shakespear and Wenderholm Regional Parks